Ocimum tenuiflorum: Minangkabau cuisine

 Holy basil (in Minangkabau language and Indonesian language are known as ruku-ruku) is also widely used for Minangkabau dishes, particularly for its gulai variety, which involves fish as the primary source of protein.
 These Minangkabau fish gulais that commonly use holy basil such as gulai ikan mas (carp gulai), gulai ikan kakap (red snapper gulai), gulai kepala ikan kakap (red snapper's head gulai), samba ikan gadang or pangek (braised fish gulai), and gulai telur ikan (fish roe gulai).
 Holy basil leaves are used to enhance flavour.

 Phat kaphrao mu – Thai holy basil with pork – a common dish in Thailand.

 A plate of gulai kepala ikan (fish head's gulai) accompanied by ruku-ruku, slices of blimbi wuluh (Averrhoa bilimbi) and green cabai rawit (bird's eye chilies).

 Insect repellent

 For centuries, the dried leaves have been mixed with stored grains to repel insects.

 Nematicidal

 The essential oil may have nematicidal properties against Tylenchulus semipenetrans, Meloidogyne javanica, Anguina tritici, and Heterodera cajani.

-Significance in Hinduism
+In Hinduism

-Tulasi has been used in Ayurvedic and Siddha practices for its supposed medicinal properties.

-Tulasi is a sacred plant for Hindus, particularly the Vaishnavite sect.
-It is worshipped as the avatar of Lakshmi, and is often planted in courtyards of Hindu houses or temples to Hanuman.
+Tulasi may be planted in courtyards of Hindu houses or temples to Hanuman.
 The ritual lighting of lamps each evening during Kartik includes the worship of the tulsi plant.
 Vaishnavites are also known as "those who bear the tulsi around the neck".

 Tulasi Vivaha is a ceremonial festival performed between Prabodhini Ekadashi (the 11th or 12th lunar day of the bright fortnight of the Hindu month of Kartika) and Kartik Purnima (the full moon of the month).

-Every evening, Odia and Bengali Hindus place earthen lamps in front of tulsi plants.
-During the Kati Bihu festival celebrated in Assam, people light earthen lamps (diya) at the foot of the household tulsi plants and pray.
+During the Kati Bihu festival celebrated in Assam, people light earthen lamps (diya) at the foot of the household tulsi plants.

+Tulasi has been used in Ayurvedic and Siddha practices for its supposed medicinal properties.